jhudsl/tidyversecourse/docs/04-dataviz.md

 Additionally, it's important to note that here we've used `scale_fill_manual()` to adjust the color of what was mapped using `fill = cut`.
 If we had colored our chart using `color` within `aes()`, there is a different function called `scale_color_manual`.
 This makes good sense!
 You use scale_fill_manual() with `fill` and `scale_color_manual()` with `color`.
 Keep that in mind as you adjust colors in the future!

-Now that we have some sense of which clarity is most common in our diamonds dataset and were able to successfully specified the colors we wanted manually in order to make this plot useful for presentation, what if we wanted to compare the proportion of each cut across the different clarities?
-Currently that's difficult because there is a different number within each clarity.
+Now that we have some sense of which clarity is most common in our diamonds dataset and now that we are able to successfully specify the colors we want manually in order to make this plot useful for presentation, what if we wanted to compare the proportion of each cut across the different clarities?
+Currently, that's difficult because there is a different number within each clarity.
 In order to compare the proportion of each cut we have to use **position adjustment**.

 What we've just generated is a **stacked bar chart**.
-It's a pretty good name for this type of chart as the bars fur cut are all stacked on top of one another.
+It's a pretty good name for this type of chart as the bars for cut are all stacked on top of one another.
 If you don't want a stacked bar chart you could use one of the other `position` options: `identity`, `fill`, or `dodge`.

 Returning to our question about proportion of each cut within each clarity group, we'll want to use `position = "fill"` within `geom_bar()`.
 Building off of what we've already done: